-You must submit a complete application package, including items required by American University for graduate admissions, as part of the application process for the Master of Science in Organization Development (MSOD) program.
+You must submit a complete application package as part of the application process for the Master of Science in Organization Development (MSOD) program.
 Applicants are responsible for ensuring that their application materials are received by the deadline.
-When all materials have been received by the Admissions Office, you will be invited to schedule the required admissions interview with the Director and complete the short onsite writing sample.
+When all materials have been received by the Admissions Office, you will be invited to schedule the required admissions interview with the Director.

 Please check the Admissions Information Session page for upcoming sessions.